 Anti-Semitic incidents have also increased in the workplace.
 Race discrimination is difficult to identify but with the help of a qualified attorney, these victims can file a complaint and receive compensation for the maltreatment.
 Employers, who fail to take preventive actions against the individual(s) responsible for the discrimination, may be held liable for allowing these discriminatory practices.

-If you have been the victim of discrimination in the workplace, consult a California employment discrimination attorney about your rights.
+If you have been the victim of discrimination in the workplace, consult a California workplace discrimination attorney about your rights.
 It is important you ask an attorney as there may be incidents of race discrimination that are not considered racial harassment, including discrimination in hiring, promoting, and firing.

 Some employers request information regarding the applicant’s race, which suggests this information will be used when making hiring decisions.
 However, sometimes these companies may have a legitimate reason for requesting this information such as tracking applicant flow.
 Whether you are a Jew, Muslim, Asian, African American, or Hispanic, discrimination, and harassment at the workplace are wrong.